himanshu2454/Kunteksto/docs_source/source/trade.rst

 .. warning::

 	This dataset contains more than 8 million rows of data.
 If you are using the free version of AllegroGraphDB then processing this file will exceed the 5 million triples limit many times over.
+The file will still process and all of the XML files will be generated.
+However, most of the triples will not be stored in AllegroGraph.

 The original data set is provided at `UNdata Comtrade <http://data.un.org/DataMartInfo.aspx#ComTrade>`_ site.